 Day 4: Trestle Bridges and Indoor Fun

 Photo by: Destination BC and Kari Medig

 One of the most spectacular places to visit in Kelowna is Myra Canyon Trestles along the Kettle Valley Railway.
-Originally built between 1912 – 1914, this 12 km section that runs through Myra Canyon includes 18 restored trestle bridges and two tunnels.
-It’s a breathtaking area to explore, and with it being relatively flat, it's a nice easy hike or bike.
+Originally built between 1912 and 1914, this 12 km section that runs through Myra Canyon includes 18 restored trestle bridges and two tunnels.
+It’s a breathtaking area to explore, and with it being virtually flat, it's a nice easy hike or bike.
 Bike rentals are only available until early October, so make sure you bring your own if you would like to bike the trestles.
 Once the snow has fallen, it also makes for a great snowshoe adventure.

 Day 5: Understand the Roots

 On your last full day, head towards the Cultural District in downtown Kelowna.
 This 6-block area features a great selection of galleries that showcase local, national, and international artists, museums that range from heritage to military to art, performance art theatres, as well as some great coffee shops and dining options to round out your day.

 If you want to delve into the history and understand the origins of this area, must-stops are the Okanagan Heritage Museum, where you can discover the “natural and human history of Kelowna” and learn about the syilx/Okanagan People and their close connection to the land, as well as the Sncewips Heritage Museum (located on Westbank First Nation lands), who are dedicated to collecting, preserving, interpreting, and showcasing art and artifact collections of the natural history of the syilx/Okanagan People.